mathmca/udemy_analysis/README.md

 After publishing some content on the platform, how do creators adjust their prices?
 As time passes, new contents are being created, which means there are a broad range of new courses to choose from. **How can we create a more competitive environment?** **How can we help the content creators to adjust their prices more effectively?** **And what are the benefits for them, their clients and udemy itself?**

 ---
-The objective here is to predict the price for a course based on other similar courses, creating a competitive environment.
+The objective is to predict the price for a course based on other similar courses, creating a competitive environment.
 Thus, the content creator will be able to compare his price with the "market price" (the benchmark) - since the model is based on market prices -. *This is going to help them to adjust their prices based on their competitors, optimizing their sales.*

 ---
 **Benefits:**